 Wine Awards, Large Tasting Events – Selling Wines in the Early 1980s

 Dave, like all winemakers, had to develop his own marketing strategy to sell his wines.
 He was a member of the California Central Coast Growers Association based in Santa Maria.
 In 1981 they held their first wine competition with judges selected from wine writers, critics, Universities, and winemakers throughout California.
 Dave is awarded a Silver for his 1979 Caparone Winery Cabernet Sauvignon, Tepusquet Vineyard in Santa Maria.
+Over the years, he has avoided entering wine contests.
+As far as he knows, that is the onlt medal hw has won.

 The Third Annual Great San Diego Tasting was held in the San Diego Hilton International Ballroom on November 15, 1981, presented by KPBS to support public broadcasting.
 Sixty-six wineries in California participated.
 Dave poured his 1979 Cabernet Sauvignon – Santa Maria Tepusquet Vineyards.
 Estrella River Winery and Lawrence Winery were the only other wineries participating from San Luis Obispo County.